-The subject site is currently zoned as a planned development and it is the intent of the owner to file a companion CPD amendment.
+The subject site is currently zoned as a Commercial Planned Development and it is the intent of the owner to file a companion CPD amendment.
 The MCP demonstrates the location of proposed uses, buffers, water management and on-site preserves.